Powers Gouraud

 1950

-Here's three broadcasts made by The Ol' Night Owl, Powers Gouraud on WCAU Radio.
+Here's two broadcasts made by The Ol' Night Owl, Powers Gouraud on WCAU Radio.
 His program was very popular and a mainstay at the station for decades.

 Actor Paul Douglas before going into theater films was a staff announcer at WCAU Radio.
 Paul left to head for Hollywood in 1942.
 Eight years later, he returned to the WCAU microphones to chat with Powers Gouraud.
 The date is Monday evening, March 13, 1950.
 Douglas said that he had done the Gouraud broadcast at least a dozen times.
 Douglas added, "famous or not, Powers always pays me the same amount (as all others), NOTHING."